Code-Institute-Submissions/Milestone-Project-1-UCFD/README.md

 Home, Fixtures, Results and Team.
 These are the key fundamentals of what I was wanting to provide to my users and this leaves me the option to add a shop and club news section in a future release.
 However my home page is going to include links to the shop and club news section of the real Bayern München website so my users aren’t missing out.

+The fixtures and results section will allow users to view the results of matches and read the match reports, see what games the team having coming up and buy tickets.
+The team section allows users to see all of the players, what positions they play and learn more about each of them.

+Each page will contain a footer section which will provide links to the sponsors of the club, social media links and a button which will take the user back to the top of the page.